Prospect Grissom homers in debut, Braves beat Red Sox 8-4

 TRAINER’S ROOM

-Braves: Kirby Yates got one out in the seventh in his return from Tommy John surgery.
-The former All-Star closer had not pitched in 724 days. … Grissom took over for Orlando Arcia, who was placed on the 10-day injured list with a strained left hamstring he sustained running the bases in Atlanta’s 10-inning victory Tuesday night.
+Braves: Grissom took over for Orlando Arcia, who was placed on the 10-day injured list with a strained left hamstring he sustained running the bases in Atlanta’s 10-inning victory Tuesday night.
 Regular second baseman Ozzie Albies is recovering from a broken foot.

 Red Sox: INF-OF Kiké Hernández went 1 for 2 with a single in a rehab outing for Double-A Portland. … SS Xander Bogaerts hit a foul ball off his left leg.
 After showing signs of pain, he remained in the game.